David O. Moberg: Biography

-As a practicing Christian, Moberg has had a long interest in the importance of a faith-commitment in the sociological work produced by religiously-oriented sociologists.
+As a practicing Christian, Moberg has had a long interest in the importance of a faith-commitment in the sociological work produced by religiously oriented sociologists.
 He has been interested in cultivating a distinctly Christian approach to sociological work.
 Moberg, together with some like-minded Christian sociologists, has been interested in going beyond the traditional secular values that have been foundational in the discipline of sociology to include greater sensitivity to the researcher's personal world-view about the transcendent.
 In recent years, Moberg has addressed various critical challenges to Christian belief from the standpoint of an apologist integrating faith with insights from sociology.

+David O. Moberg died in Glendale, Wisconsin on September 6, 2023, at the age of 101.